What you need to know about Club and Competition Swimming

 The club also enters galas within the Sussex League which is a competition held each year between local swimming clubs within Sussex.
 This is also classed as an ASA Category 1 ‘Low Level Competition’.
 If your swimmer is proficient enough, they may be invited to compete in these galas, apart from finding your way to the local club to compete, there is no cost involved to participate as any payment is covered from ASA Sussex, but of course the objective is to win and become the Sussex Champions for that particular league!

 Going further a field ....

 In order to compete in all other ASA and British Swimming events, any division of a league which finishes with a national final, open meets, County, District/Regional events and National events members must be fully paid up category 2 members.
-This means you will now need to increase the ASA membership up to a Category Level 2.
+This means you will now need to increase the membership up to the next level.